lilianhabib/pe-projects/journal.md

 ## Lesson 095: Loops and Iteration

 ### Standup
 * What is one thing you learned over the yesterday?
 Yesterday I learned about arrays and objects and HSL.
 I checked my site's colour contrast.
 I didn't pass with the original colours, but passed the second time around with different colours.
-I also combined all css style pages into one for my entire site.
+I also combined all css style pages into one.
 Nothing looks broken so far!

 * What is something that was confusing?

 * Is there anything you are excited to learn?
+I am looking forward to learning about loops and iteration.
+After meeting with Derek, I have a better understanding of how to navigate git.
+I will also be applying CSS variables to my css and completing some milstone PHP challenges.

 * Blockers: None!

 ## Lesson Notes
-*
+* There are so many things I've learned today!
+It's exciting.
+So if thre are 5 items in the $fruitArray ($fruitsArray = ["Apple", "Banana", "Cherries", "Date", "Elderberry"]).
+Then I'll use 'foreach'. (foreach 9$fruitArray as $fruit) { echo "li" . $fruit . "/li"; }).
+So what this means is that for each item in the $fruitArray call it $fruit and then echo each $fruit item in a list.
+* I created a monster adoption website using PHP!
+But it was confusing!
+I need more practice.
+I need to study each section to understand it better.
+I also think formatting is another thing I need to master, but that will come with practice.
 ## conclusion / major takeaways?
-*
+* foreach statement will called each item/run a block of code for each item.
+It'll also identify each item as a new variable.
+Then it'll do what you ask it to do i.e. create a list.